wch/r-source/CONFLICTS.md

   method by the generics.
 - Add a function to compute the conflicts that would happen on attach.
   Might be useful to lift out and expose the code in `checkConflicts`.
+- Many package authors will be aware of conflicts, in particular conflicts with base packages.
+Loading the package is intended to mask the default variables, and warnings are false positives.
+It would be useful for packages to be able to declare that these maskings are intentional in some way, e.g. in their `DESCRIPTION` files.
+Packages can already call `conflictRules` in their `.onAttach` functions, which may be sufficient for now.

 Some questions:

 - Should `attach` also signal an error on conflicts?
 It repeats some of the checking logic in `library`, but with some differences.
-- Should we allow a package to declare that it is masking things from its dependencies, e.g. in its `DESCRIPTION` file?
-Packages can already call `conflictRules` in their `.onAttach` functions, which may or may not be a good thing.
 - Should we separate `warn.conflicts` from error signaling;
   e.g. report conflicts even if they have been approved?
 - Do we need to disallow using both omit and only?